-Policy 1.
+POLICY 1.
 Explanation

 In the adopted Local Plan, Caythorpe and Frieston is designated as a larger village.
 However, there is no specified requirement for new housing and no site allocations.
 This policy builds on the Local Plan (Para.
-2.11 and Policies SP2 & SP3) which limits new development to infill sites of up to 11 dwellings.
+2.11 and Policies SP2 & SP3) which limits new development to infill sites (usually expected to be no more than 11 dwellings).
 It also sets criteria limiting development to locations within the main built up area.
 The approach to the location and scale of new housing is supported by the outcome of community consultation and evidence on landscape character.
 In addition it reflects the findings of the 2018 Local Plan Capacity Study & Sustainability Appraisal (Points of Compass Assessment), as described in the separate Evidence Document.